openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   the `{{ custom }}` tag in the URL is expanded as `value`.

-  This let operator to add specific informations like a `UUID` about a user as parameter in their repo CR and let it link to the console.
+  This let operator to add specific information like a `UUID` about a user as parameter in their repo CR and let it link to the console.

 * `custom-console-url-pr-tasklog`